Qalculate/qalculate-gtk/README.md

 <a href="https://github.com/Qalculate/qalculate-gtk/raw/master/data/qalculate-gtk-appdata-1.png"><img src="https://github.com/Qalculate/qalculate-gtk/raw/master/data/qalculate-gtk-appdata-1.png" width="446"></a>

-Qalculate! is a multi-purpose cross-platform desktop calculator for GNU/Linux (and Mac OS).
+Qalculate! is a multi-purpose cross-platform desktop calculator.
 It is small and simple to use but with much power and versatility underneath.
 Features include customizable functions, units, arbitrary precision, plotting, and a user-friendly interface (GTK+ and CLI).

 ## Installation
 In a terminal window in the top source code directory run